brettmcdowell/ProgressAcademy/README.md

 One more decision I decided to make was to add a lookup function.
 I thought this would be useful considering the large number of test data that was available.
 I created a text file that contained all the test data and allowed the user to enter a student's number and find their scores.
 This feature could be further developed in the future to allow the user to add a new student's details to the database.

 All these decisions led to my compiled system that had three essential features: A class that works out the average score, a class that works out the progress score and a function that looks up a certain student's details.
-The system is user-friendly and prevents the user from crashing the system through invalid input.
+The system is also user-friendly and prevents the user from crashing the system through invalid input.